secretstartups/handbook/people-group/acceptable-use-policy/index.html.md

 ### Consultations

-To consult with the Security Team, use the appropriate contact: `security@gitlab.com`, or create an issue in the [Security Compliance tracker](https://gitlab.com/gitlab-com/gl-security/security-assurance/sec-compliance/compliance/issues).
+To consult with the Security Team create an issue in the [Security Compliance tracker](https://gitlab.com/gitlab-com/gl-security/security-assurance/sec-compliance/compliance/issues).

 ## Exceptions